 - The quiz activity

 The assignment activity within QMplus can be optionally used in conjunction with Turnitin, which is used to assist with detecting signs of plagiarism, but can also be used to educate students and assist with improving their coursework citation.
 The assignment activity in QMplus is used for both summative and formative assessment.
-For more help with the assignment and quiz tools, please visit the help and support pages.
+For more help with the assignment and quiz tools, please visit the assessment and feedback section of our help and support pages.

 There are also other QMplus activities that are used for diagnostic and formative assessment, such as:

-These tools are also handy in allowing for student collaboration.
+- There are tools that are also handy in allowing for student collaboration, such as blogs and wikis, as well as the glossary and database activities.
 See the section on Student Collaboration for more information on these tools.